Logo

 Goal

 Model a standalone graph database schema for Neo4j using the graph diagram editor's graph-db authoring mode.
-Define nodes with typed properties and key roles, connect them with labelled edges, add composite constraints, validate the schema against 18 rules (10 core plus 8 search-specific), and export to Cypher DDL for Neo4j.
+Define nodes with typed properties and key roles, connect them with labelled edges, add composite constraints, validate the schema against the built-in rules (covering core structural, semantic, and search-specific checks), and export to Cypher DDL for Neo4j.

 Step 1: Create a Graph Diagram